Ohio University: Regional campuses

+The Heritage College of Osteopathic Medicine operates two extension campuses: in Cleveland, which is affiliated with the Cleveland Clinic, and in the Columbus suburb of Dublin.
+Ohio University Southern formerly maintained the Proctorville Center branch in Proctorville, Ohio, which opened in April 2007 and was acquired by the Collins Career Technical Center in October 2023.

+Organization

-The university is organized into 12 degree granting schools and colleges.
+The Athens campus is organized by its 12 degree-granting academic colleges and schools, the Ohio University Libraries system, and various support services.
 The College of Arts & Sciences is the largest academic division at the university, host to a broad range of liberal arts courses in the humanities, the social sciences, and the natural sciences as the foundation for all undergraduate degrees.

 The Russ College of Engineering and Technology is home to the university's highly ranked programs in the traditional fields of engineering at the undergraduate and graduate level.
 It enrolls approximately 1,400 undergraduates and almost 300 graduate students.
-It is named in honor of Dr. Fritz J. Russ, an alumnus in electrical engineering and the founder of Systems Research Laboratories, a major bioengineering concern.
+It is named in honor of Fritz J. Russ, an alumnus in electrical engineering and the founder of Systems Research Laboratories, a major bioengineering concern.

 The Scripps College of Communication comprises five schools and one research lab: The E.W.
 Scripps School of Journalism, the J. W. McClure School of Information and Telecommunication Systems, the School of Communication Studies, the School of Media Arts and Studies (formerly the School of Telecommunications), the School of Visual Communication (VisCom), and the Game Research and Immersive Design (GRID) Lab.

 The College of Business offers nine different majors and a general business minor for students with non-business majors, as well as the "OHIO MBA" in a variety of learning formats.
 Copeland Hall, seat of the college, maintains six computer labs and two study lounges with computers, as well as many conference rooms and small group rooms for an intimate, collaborative team atmosphere.
 All business classes are taught by professors instead of graduate students.

 The College of Fine Arts offers academic programs in art, dance, film, interdisciplinary arts, music, and theater.
-The university's marching band, The Ohio University Marching 110, is based out of the College of Fine Arts, and is currently under the direction of Dr. Richard Suk.
 The Ohio University School of Music celebrated its 100th anniversary in 2017.
 The university's film program is located within the School of Dance, Film, and Theater in the College of Fine Arts.
 The Kennedy Museum of Art is housed at the Ridges in Lin Hall.